himpan1998/Order-Management-System/README.md

 What parts of the spec were completed, how much time you spent, and any particular problems you ran into

 I have included almost all the requirements mentioned.
 It took 3.5 hours to implement all features including testing.

+# Security Measures:
+- <Used Sequelize ORM/>: To improve database security by avoiding the possibility of SQL Injection Attacks.